 - Add veggies, sausage, cranberries, and remaining salt to the bread mixture.
 Mix until combined.

-- Start by adding 2 ½ cups chicken stock to a large measuring cup or small bowl.
+- Add one and half cups chicken stock to a large measuring cup or small bowl.
 Add egg and whisk until combined.
 Pour the chicken stock and egg over the bread mixture.
 Toss until combined.Pour another cup of chicken stock over the bread mixture and toss.
 If you like a more dry stuffing leave the next ½ cup out, if you like a little bit more liquid add the remaining chicken stock.
 I always add the full 2 1/2 cups.

 - Transfer to a buttered 2.5 – 3 quart casserole dish and bake for 35-45 minutes until golden brown.